wesbos/es6-articles/18-1 - Destructuring Objects.md

 const last = person.last;
 ```

 You get the point.
 You've got this pretty much repetitive code over and over again, where you need to make a variable from something that is inside of an object or inside of an array.
-What we could do instead of creating multiple variables, we destructyre them in a single line like so:
+What we could do instead of creating multiple variables, we destructure them in a single line like so:

 ```js
 const { first, last } = person;